sustrik/libdill/man/udp_open_mem.md

 # DESCRIPTION

-UDP is an unreliable message-based protocol.
+UDP is an unreliable message-based protocol defined in RFC 768.
 The size of the message is limited.
 The protocol has no initial or terminal handshake.
 A single socket can be used to different destinations.

 This function creates an UDP socket.